 The FIFO method in warehousing and fulfillment

 You have probably seen the FIFO method for managing the flow of inventory in practice at your local grocery store.
-When a grocery employee restocks perishable foods, they put the newest inventory items on the back of the shelf and the oldest inventory in the front.
-That makes it more likely that all the stock will be sold before the expiration dates so that the store won’t lose money and food won’t spoil.
+When grocery employees restock perishable foods, they put the newest items on the back of the shelf and the oldest inventory in the front.
+That makes it more likely that inventory items will be sold before their expiration dates.
+FIFO grocery stocking keeps the store from losing money and food from spoiling.

-In an eCommerce fulfillment center, businesses that use a FIFO model for physical inventory flow rotate incoming inventory.
-Stockers place newer items at the back of the shelf and move the older ones to the front.
-When a customer places an order, the picker will pick the older stock from the front of the shelf, so inventory moves out in roughly the same order in which the warehouse received it.
+In an eCommerce fulfillment center, a FIFO model for physical inventory management rotates incoming items to the back.
+It then moves the oldest products at the front of the warehouse shelves.
+When a customer places an order, the picker picks the older inventory items first, so stock moves out of the warehouse in roughly the same order in which it was received.

 How to calculate the cost of goods sold using FIFO

-The best way to understand the FIFO approach to inventory is with an example.
-Let’s take the case of the Garden Gnome, an online retailer of gardening supplies and equipment.
-In January, the Garden Gnome ordered 50 trowels at a wholesale price of $10 each.
-The store sold 25 trowels in January, then ordered 75 more in February.
-For the second quarter, the wholesale price had gone up to $11.
+An example is the best way to understand the FIFO approach to inventory.
+Let’s take the case of Garden Gnome, a (fictional) online retailer of gardening supplies and equipment.
+In January, Garden Gnome ordered 50 trowels at a wholesale price of $10 each.
+The store sold 25 trowels in January and ordered 75 more in February.
+For the second order, the wholesale price had risen to $11.
 By the end of the first quarter, the eCommerce company had sold 75 trowels and had 25 still in stock.

 (50 x $10) + (25 x $11) = $775

-As prices fluctuate throughout the year, FIFO inventory accounting will help the Garden Gnome keep track of its actual cost of goods sold.
+As prices fluctuate throughout the year, FIFO inventory accounting helps Garden Gnome keep track of its true cost of goods sold.
 That allows it to set retail prices that accurately reflect costs and maintain healthy profit margins.
 In addition, the company uses FIFO warehouse management.
 That reduces the chance of getting stuck with outdated stock if a manufacturer changes a product style.

 The “bullwhip effect” and FIFO cost flow assumption

-In an ideal world, demand is steady and your supply chain moves at a predictable pace, providing a steady flow of goods from factory to fulfillment warehouse to customer.
-Of course, after two years of supply chain disruptions, it’s abundantly clear that we don’t live in a perfect world.
+In an ideal world, demand is steady, and your supply chain moves at a predictable pace, providing a steady flow of goods from factory to fulfillment warehouse to customer.
+Of course, after recent supply chain disruptions, it’s abundantly clear that we don’t live in a perfect world.

-Consumer demand can spike or change, causing what Arnold calls the “bullwhip effect.”
-Instead of a straight line of products being pulled toward the end consumer, your supply chain gets distorted, like cracking a bullwhip.
+Consumer demand can spike or change, causing what RSF’s Arnold calls the “bullwhip effect.”
+In the bullwhip effect, instead of a straight line of products being pulled toward the end consumer, your supply chain gets distorted, like cracking a bullwhip.
 These distortions ripple through fulfillment, transportation, and manufacturing.

 The cost flow assumption built into FIFO is that you’ll sell older goods first.
 When you experience the bullwhip effect, that cost flow assumption may get complicated, particularly if older merchandise becomes unsalable because of changes in consumer preferences.

 “The objective of any retailer, manufacturer, anyone in the supply chain, is to make the bullwhip effect as smooth as possible,” Arnold says.
-He notes that some amount of bullwhip may be unavoidable at times, or for certain industries, but improving your demand forecasting is an excellent way to reduce this disruptive phenomenon.
+He notes that some amount of bullwhip effect may be unavoidable at certain times or for specific industries.
+Improving your demand forecasting is an excellent way to reduce this disruptive phenomenon.

 Another way to handle inventory is LIFO, or last in, first out.
-In the LIFO model, newer items are placed at the front of the shelf and picked first.
+In the LIFO inventory system, newer items are placed at the front of the shelf and picked first.
 Arnold points out that there are sometimes good reasons to use a LIFO model for fulfillment.
-For example, an electronics manufacturer might want customers to get the newest version of a device, even if that means the older stock has to sell at a discount.
+For example, an electronics manufacturer might want customers to get the newest version of a device, even if that means the older stock sells at a discount.
 In this case, giving consumers the latest products is worth forgoing higher profit.

-“Clients who choose a LIFO model have to reassess their old inventory,” he notes, and periodically mark it down or otherwise clear it out.
+“Clients who choose a LIFO model have to reassess their older inventory,” he notes.
+That might mean periodically marking it down or otherwise clearing it out.

-Using the LIFO method for inventory accounting usually assigns a higher value to the cost of goods sold than FIFO.
-That’s because the last items purchased may have higher prices (though sometimes the reverse is true, and the most recent costs are lower).
+Using the LIFO method for inventory accounting usually assigns a higher value to the cost of inventory than FIFO.
+That’s because the last items purchased often have higher prices (though sometimes the reverse is true, and the most recent costs are lower).
 LIFO may reduce your taxable income, but it will also make your P&L statement look less favorable.
-Showing higher inventory costs will decrease your profits.
+In addition, showing higher inventory costs on your balance sheet will decrease your profits, at least on paper.

 It’s okay to mix and match FIFO and LIFO.
-For instance, some businesses use a LIFO model for fulfillment but the FIFO method for inventory accounting.
+For instance, some businesses use a LIFO model for fulfillment but use FIFO for inventory accounting.

-A critical goal of inventory management is to avoid incurring storage fees for dead stock that you can’t sell.
-Whether you pick and pack orders from the newest stock (LIFO) or the oldest inventory (FIFO), optimizing stock levels is essential to keep the total cost of inventory storage low.
+A critical goal of FIFO vs. LIFO inventory management models is to avoid incurring storage fees for dead stock.
+Whether you pick and pack orders from the most recent inventory (LIFO) or the oldest inventory (FIFO), optimizing stock levels is essential to keep the total cost of inventory storage low.

-Choosing between FIFO and LIFO for inventory management
+Choosing between FIFO vs. LIFO for inventory management

-“FIFO or LIFO is always trying to optimize costs or movement of goods,” Arnold says.
+“FIFO vs. LIFO is always trying to optimize costs or movement of goods,” Arnold says.
 You should use whichever method works best for your business.

 Advantages of FIFO include: